 As we build the size of our portfolio through gains over time and continued savings and reinvestment we may want to consider an alternative option of equity investing compared to the exchange-traded fund strategy used in the prior section.
 The main deterrent from buying individual stocks with a smaller portfolio was that we didn’t want to incur the trading costs of spreading our money across many individual stocks.
 We also didn’t want to only hold a few individual stocks since we would face risks of being undiversified should one of our stock holdings face unforeseen troubles, thus potentially causing us to lose a large part of our total investment.

-Though one would be fine holding the portfolio of ETFs for quite some time as our investments build up, there are several potential advantages to buying a diversified portfolio of individual stocks instead of holding ETFs:
+Though one would be fine holding the portfolio of ETFs for quite some time as our investments build up, there are several potential advantages to buying a diversified portfolio of individual stocks alongside a core portfolio holding of ETFs:

 - ETFs are made to cover the entire equity spectrum – including the sectors that may be currently overvalued or that may have limited long-term growth prospects.